Edge-Stable Equimatchable Graphs

+In the sequel, we show that if we use the property of being edge-stable in addition to equimatchability, each component of $G[D(G)]$ in the Gallai-Edmonds decomposition of an $\ESE$-graph $G$ with a cut vertex restricts to a single vertex.
+We will show this in two steps.

-\begin{lem} Let $G$ be an $\ESE$-graph and $v\in V(G)$ be a cut vertex.
-Then every factor-critical component of $G-v$ is trivial. \end{lem} \begin{proof} Let $D$ be a factor-critical component of $G-v$ with at least 3 vertices.
-We first note that since $D$ is factor-critical, all vertices $w\in V(D)$ are weak in $D$.
-It follows from Lemma \ref{lem: chrc of ESE graph with a cut vertex } that $v$ is strong in $G$ and for $w\in N_D(v)$, $D-w$ is $\ESE$.
-However, $D-w$ has a perfect matching since $D$ is factor-critical, contradiction to Corollary \ref{rem:unchanged matching number} $i)$. \end{proof}
+\begin{lem} Let $G$ be a connected $\ESE$-graph and $v\in A(G)$ be a cut vertex where $A(G)$ is defined as in the Gallai-Edmonds decomposition of $G$.
+Then every factor-critical component of $G-v$ is $K_1$. \end{lem} \begin{proof} Let $F$ be a factor-critical component of $G-v$ which is not $K_1$.
+Since $F$ is factor-critical, it has an odd number of vertices.
+Thus $F$ has at least $3$ vertices.